Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Introduction

-Data-driven techniques from the fields of statistical and machine learning are offering powerful new ways of building models of nonlinear dynamical systems from data.
-Specifically, symbolic- \cite{Bongard2007,Schmidt2009,Udrescu2020} and sparse-regression (SR) \cite{Wang2011,Brunton2016,Rudy2017,Schaeffer2017} techniques have been identified as promising routes for inferring \emph{interpretable} and \emph{generalizable} nonlinear differential equations (both ordinary and partial differential equations, ODEs and PDEs) directly from time-series data.
-These techniques seek parsimonious models that balance between accuracy and complexity (number of terms), providing insight into the underlying physics and enabling a direct connection with analytic theory.
-SR in particular has been shown to efficiently handle high-dimensional and multi-variate data of dynamical systems \cite{Brunton2016, Rudy2017}, making it potentially well suited for plasma dynamics \cite{Dam2017, Kaptanoglu2020}.
-However, the application of these techniques in plasma physics remains largely unexplored; an important issue that is still unclear is whether SR can be used to infer accurate reduced descriptions of nonlinear kinetic plasma processes --- essential for improving the aforementioned multi-scale plasma models --- from first-principles fully-kinetic simulations.
+Data-driven techniques from the field of machine learning are offering powerful new ways of building models of nonlinear dynamical systems from data that can greatly complement more traditional theoretical approaches.
+Specifically, symbolic- \cite{Bongard2007,Schmidt2009,Udrescu2020,Cranmer2020} and sparse-regression (SR) \cite{Wang2011,Brunton2016,Rudy2017,Schaeffer2017a} techniques have been identified as promising routes for inferring \emph{interpretable} and \emph{generalizable} nonlinear differential equations (both ordinary and partial differential equations, ODEs and PDEs) directly from time-series data.
+These techniques seek parsimonious models that balance between accuracy and complexity, providing insight into the underlying physics and enabling a direct connection with analytic theory.
+SR in particular has been shown to efficiently handle high-dimensional and multi-variate data of dynamical systems \cite{Brunton2016, Rudy2017}, making it potentially well suited for plasma dynamics \cite{Dam2017, Kaptanoglu2021}.
+However, the application of these techniques in plasma physics remains largely unexplored.
+In particular, an important issue that is still unclear is whether SR can be used to infer accurate reduced descriptions of nonlinear kinetic plasma processes --- essential for improving the aforementioned multi-scale plasma models --- from first-principles fully-kinetic simulations.
 As shown in previous works \cite{Brunton2016,Rudy2017}, even modest ($\sim 1\%$) levels of (artificially added) noise can corrupt the identification of the underlying dynamical equations, which can be problematic when using inherently noisy data from particle-based kinetic simulations.